-After my flight from the UK landed, I was picked up by my son James and driven to the base officers quarters where I threw my suitcase into a cabin and was then whisked off to the Phoenix Bar, an excellent watering hole hidden behind helicopter operations.
+After my flight from the UK landed, I was picked up by my son James and driven to the base officers quarters where I threw my suitcase into a cabin and was then whisked off to a local Bar an excellent watering hole hidden behind helicopter operations.
 Needless to say, I slept well that Thursday night!

-Friday morning we flew over where the wrecks of ARDENT & ANTELOPE lie and other battle locations such as Goose Green.
-We landed at Volunteer Point and spent the afternoon on the beach and fields amongst the enchanting penguins.
+Friday morning we saw where the wrecks of ARDENT & ANTELOPE lie and other battle locations such as Goose Green.
+We went to Volunteer Point and spent the afternoon on the beach and fields amongst the enchanting penguins.

 That evening we were invited onboard the patrol vessel HMS Forth, and after a tour of the ship, we had some scran and beers in the Senior Rates mess.
 I must admit James had to crowbar me out of the mess at the end of the evening.

 It really is an extraordinary place, you can see where both ships lie from the same point and is very quiet and peaceful.
-Back to the Phoenix Bar that night where I was introduced to a drink of port mixed with a blue wkd which tastes like vimto.
+Back to the bar that night I was introduced to a drink of port mixed with a blue wkd which tastes like vimto.
 Needless to say, I woke up with a sore head!

 I want to say that if you can go back to the Falklands, you will not regret it.